 Designed to give the volleyball enthusiast an opportunity to explore advanced skill techniques of the game.
 Focus is on the development of strategies that apply to the game of "Power Volleyball."
-Prerequisite: HW 105 or permission of instructor.
 See department chair.

 215 Intermediate Tennis (1)

 Designed for the intermediate tennis player to develop additional techniques and advanced game strategies.
 Prerequisite: HW 115 or permission of instructor.
 See department chair.